 We introduced subtraction to our little ones this week and what better way to do it than with some sugar!

-This Smarties Subtraction lesson worked a treat! 😛 (pun intended!)
+This Smarties Subtraction lesson worked a treat! :P (pun intended!)

-Each student was given a box of Smarties and was asked to count how many there were in their box.
+Each student was given a box of Smarties and was asked to lay them all out in a row and count how many there were in their box.
+(Each box of mini smarties contains between 11 – 13 Smarties.)

-Each child continued eating their smarties and recorded the number sentences until there were none left.
+Each child continued eating their Smarties and recorded their number sentences until there were none left.
+FUN RIGHT??!!!

-We practised creating subtraction number sentences as a class and discussed what each part of the number sentence represents.
+We practised creating subtraction number sentences as a class on whiteboards and discussed what each part of the number sentence represents.

 This was a great opportunity to share the various subtraction strategies that can be used to help solve subtraction problems.
 Materials such as hundreds charts and a number lines were mentioned as things we can use to assist in ‘Counting Back’ as well as the ‘Jump Method’.